-Learn how Ontario will keep children, parents and staff safe as programs reopen
+Learn how Ontario will keep children, parents and staff safe

 As part of the enhanced health and safety measures for reopening, licensees are required to: